rsantacroce/sidepool/README.md

 # sidepool

-A open source reference implementation of a mining pool using SRI and enabling multiple payment schemes and payouts such as L2 and L1.
+A open source naive implementation of a mining pool using SRI and enabling multiple payment schemes and payouts such as L2 and L1.

 ## Objective